TheGatesOfParadise/MenuToGrocery/README.md

 5. use NSCache to store image
 7. check all !
 13. simplify recipe class
 14. update firebase by recipe/small item

-16. add loading wheel
+16. add loading wheel -- delete favorites, chatgpt response is slow
-17. chatgpt
 18. get rid of error -- AppCheck failed: 'The operation couldn’t be completed. (com.apple.devicecheck.error error 1.)'
+19. next time image is not loading

 #############
 Done#############